Activision forecasts 2020 revenue below estimates

 A number of Wall Street analysts had already predicted conservative initial estimates for the full year, in line with the company’s historical approach of being cautious with its outlook.

-Microsoft Corp’s (MSFT.O) “Xbox Series X” and Sony Corp’s (6758.T) “PS5” gaming consoles are expected to be launched in the holiday season of 2020.
+Microsoft Corp’s “Xbox Series X” and Sony Corp’s “PS5” gaming consoles are expected to be launched in the holiday season of 2020.

 Activision, which is behind popular franchises such as “Diablo” and “World of Warcraft”, reported fourth-quarter adjusted revenue above estimates, riding on the success of its blockbuster title “Call of Duty: Modern Warfare”.